Being a Good Soccer Coach is Not a Given

 Score more goals than the other team.

 If your team needs to start there: let them!
-If you end up with a young squad full of aggressive goal-hungry players confident in their shooting, you’ll be off to a great start.
+You’ll be off to a great start if you end up with a young squad full of aggressive goal-hungry players confident in their shooting.

 3. The Whole Team Matters.